bitkylin/bitkylin-universal-generate/README.md

 3. With the cursor pointing to the name of a class, field or method, right-clicking Execute allows you to process only that element.
 When the cursor is pointing elsewhere, right-click to perform unified processing for all elements in the current file.
 4. You can remove the JavaDoc, annotations, etc. of a class, field, or method with a single click via the right-click menu.
 5. If you only need to work with the Swagger annotation and not the Protostuff annotation and vice versa, don't worry, you can switch between them via the 'settings - tools - Bitkylin Universal Generate' page.
 Of course, you can also disable the operation of both annotations and only operate JavaDoc.
-6. You declared the fields of the class, but you don't want to manually write the field's JavaDoc, you can use the 'Search JavaDoc' function via the right-click menu, which can generate the JavaDoc for the specified field based on the same field in the project, matching its comments and Swagger annotations exactly or fuzzy.
+6. You declared the class fields, or declared the method parameter fields, but you do not want to manually write JavaDoc, you can right-click the menu, use the 'Find JavaDoc' feature, the feature can be based on the same name field in the project, exact or fuzzy match its comments and Swagger annotations, to generate the specified fields of the JavaDoc.
 7. The plugin supports two languages, English and Chinese, which can be switched via the 'settings - tools - Bitkylin Universal Generate' page.

 ### 特性